TMElyralab/MuseTalk/README.md

     ```
     Inferring using: data/audio/yongen.wav
     ```
 1. While MuseTalk is inferring, sub-threads can simultaneously stream the results to the users.
-The generation process can achieve up to 50fps on an NVIDIA Tesla V100.
+The generation process can achieve 30fps+ on an NVIDIA Tesla V100.
     ```
     2%|██▍                                                         | 3/141 [00:00<00:32,  4.30it/s]   # inference process
-    Generating the 6-th frame with FPS: 48.58                                                  # playing process
+    Displaying the 6-th frame with FPS: 48.58                                                  # display process
-    Generating the 7-th frame with FPS: 48.74
+    Displaying the 7-th frame with FPS: 48.74
-    Generating the 8-th frame with FPS: 49.17
+    Displaying the 8-th frame with FPS: 49.17
     3%|███▎                                                        | 4/141 [00:00<00:32,  4.21it/s]
     ```
 1. Set `preparation` to `False` and run this script if you want to genrate more videos using the same avatar.